SuleBenme/coding-task-sports-team/README.md

 ![alt text](https://res.cloudinary.com/difnpzowu/image/upload/v1643640870/home_page_dgyxg4.png)

 ### Page listing the competition's matches

 ![alt text](https://res.cloudinary.com/difnpzowu/image/upload/v1643640885/matches_page_jk626b.png)

 ### Improvements

 - [ ] Show a default image if the response from the API does not contain an image for every competition.
 - [ ] Implement server-side rendering.
+- [ ] Use environment variables to hide the API token.

 ## Sources